GizanTech/Recruitment/README.md

 Develop a basic package that communicates with the native side for both Android and iOS, such as a battery level reader.

+### Task Submission

-For task submission, create separate repositories for each project on GitHub and utilize distinct branches for each platform.
+Create separate repositories for each project on GitHub and utilize distinct branches for each platform.
+Make sure to add release build of each app in each repository.
 Add the following email addresses as collaborators: "admin@gizantech.com" and "nam.cse.ruet@gmail.com".
 Ensure that the code can run smoothly.

-In case of any queries, you can create an issue here.
+#### In case of any queries, you can create an issue here.